Your salmon supplier

 Imitating the natural environment

 A big part of making our salmon thrive and grow is to imitate the natural environment.
 In the hatcheries, we copy the seabed in the rivers where the best eggs become fry.
-The fry and juvenile fish gets feed and care and protection from predators, and we ensure the optimal water quality (e.g., temperature and oxygen), current to swim against, and other growth condition through the entire freshwater cycle.
+The fry and juvenile fish gets care and protection from predators, and we ensure the optimal water quality (e.g., temperature and oxygen), current to swim against, and other growth condition through the entire freshwater cycle.
 We have also been testing various types of environmental enrichment, designed to mimic behaviour of salmon in the rivers.
 However, these may conflict with optimizing water quality and as such lead to risk of inferior fish welfare.

 WATER QUALITY